 People have conceptualised computers as creepy surveillance tools for decades, and for obvious reasons.
 States and businesses have self-evident interests in gathering data on citizens, employees, customers, clients, enemies: scientia potentia est, so goes the cliché.
-And the Hollerith punch card that enables you to process that data automatically, and at higher speed than clerical staff working manually, can mean all the more scientia.
+Even before mechanical computation, some states gathered prodigious amounts of data on their citizens; the rise of statistics-gathering was intrinsic to the formation of the modern state:

-Here are some paragraphs from Burnham’s book, which can seem remarkably prescient:
+Here are some paragraphs from Burnham’s book, which can seem strikingly prescient:

 Most US commentary on computers has tended to be laudatory, in part because of the widely shared perception that the machines are essential to the continued growth of the American economy.
 A few critics, nevertheless, have sought to examine the dark side of computers, often aiming their fire at the somewhat narrow question of personal privacy.